What is Jira? A comprehensive guide for 2026

 Issues, projects, and boards in Jira

 The most famous part of Jira is the board.
-This is where you see your project’s workflow visually.
+This is where you see your project's workflow visually.
 It’s usually set up with columns like "To Do," "In Progress," and "Done."
-As the team works, they drag the issue’s card from one column to the next, which gives everyone a real-time status update at a glance.
+As the team works, they move the issue's card from one column to the next, which gives everyone a real-time status update at a glance.
 The most common boards are Kanban (for a continuous flow of work) and Scrum (for work broken into time-boxed sprints).

 Jira workflows

-A visual representation of a customizable Jira workflow, showing the path an issue takes from 'To Do' to 'Done'.
+A visual representation of a customizable Jira workflow, showing the path an issue takes from

 Jira reporting and dashboards